Photographs: Jeyhoun Allebaugh

 Paulette Amadi is Grants Officer for the UK Program at Unbound Philanthropy; she joined in November 2012 as Grants Assistant.
 Paulette brings to the Foundation administrative experience gained as an Information Officer at Queen Mary University, and as an intern at the Young Foundation and in the Civil Service Fast Stream.
 Paulette earned a degree in geography from the University of Southampton, where she became a volunteer for Unbound Philanthropy grantee, Student Action for Refugees (STAR).
 Paulette has continued to be an active volunteer for STAR and volunteers as a governor to a local school and trustee of a drop-in center to provide support for migrants in Haringey, London.
 Both of Paulette’s parents migrated from Nigeria to London, where Paulette now resides.

-Bernadette Crasto joined Unbound Philanthropy early in 2012 as Executive Assistant.
+Bernadette Crasto is Office and Administrative Manager; she joined Unbound Philanthropy in 2012 as Executive Assistant to the Executive Director.
 Prior to joining Unbound Philanthropy, Bernadette worked for more than a decade as an Executive Assistant to Dr. Olara Otunnu in his capacities as the United Nations Under-Secretary-General and Special Representative for Children and Armed Conflict, and as President of the International Peace Institute.
 She attended Marymount Manhattan College and Milagres College, India.
 Bernadette volunteers with the movement for Free and Fair Elections in Africa and with the LBL Foundation for Children.
 She makes her home in Queens Village, New York.
 Bernadette immigrated to the United States from India in 1985.

 Celeste Dado, Senior Manager, Grants Compliance and Operations